geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex3_Microsoft_Teams.md

 2. In the **Call queues** window, select **+Add** in the menu bar at the top of the page.

-3. The unnamed field at the top of the page is the title of the call queue.
-A message displays below this field indicating that it’s required as well as its length.
-Enter **Call Queue 1**  as the name of the call queue.
+3. The unnamed field at the top of the page is the title of your new call queue.
+Select this field and enter **Call Queue 1**  as the name of the call queue.

-4. The page displays a message indicating **You haven’t added any resource accounts**.
-Below this message, select **Add accounts**.
+4. The page displays a message indicating **You haven’t added any resource accounts yet.** Below this message, select **Add accounts**.

 5. In the **Add account** pane, in the **Search** box, enter **Calling.** As you type Calling, a window appears listing call queues whose title starts with Calling. **Calling Queue 1** is displayed.
 As you hover your mouse over **Calling Queue 1**, an **Add** button appears to the right.
 Select the **Add** button.